zubata88/mdgru/docs/how_to_use.rst

 and validation set should be located in respective folders.
-The following shows an example, where we have training, testing and validation folders train\_data, test\_data and val\_data respectively, containing each some samples. **Each sample consists of two featurefiles (seq1.nii.gz and seq2.nii.gz, e.g. t2.nii.gz, flair.nii.gz, ...) and one labelfile (lab.nii.gz, e.g. mask1.nii.gz), as shown in the following example.**
+The following shows an example, where we have training, testing and validation folders train\_data, test\_data and val\_data respectively, containing each some samples. **Each sample consists of two featurefiles in this case (seq1.nii.gz and seq2.nii.gz, e.g. t2.nii.gz, flair.nii.gz, ...) and one labelfile (lab.nii.gz, e.g. mask1.nii.gz), as shown in the following example.**